-Permanent residence may be granted to a foreigner who has on the date of submitting an application for permanent residence been living in the Republic of Serbia continuously for more than five years on the basis of approved temporary residence, to a foreigner who has been a part of domestic partnership or who has been married for at least three years to a Serbian national or to a foreigner who has been granted permanent residence in the Republic of Serbia and who has been living in the Republic of Serbia on the basis of temporary residence approval on the basis of family reunification, to a foreigner who originates from Serbia, as well as to a foreigner who has been granted temporary residence approval, because of humanitarian reasons or because it represents an interest of the Republic of Serbia.
-Moreover, permanent residence can also be granted to a minor residing temporarily in the Republic of Serbia if one of the minor's parents is a Serbian national or a foreigner who has been granted permanent residence.
+Permanent residence may be granted to a foreigner who has on the date of submitting an application for permanent residence been living in the Republic of Serbia continuously for more than five years on the basis of approved temporary residence, as well as to a foreigner who has been married or in civil union for at least three years with a Serbian national or a foreigner who has been granted permanent residence in the Republic of Serbia.

+Moreover, permanent residence can also be granted to a minor residing temporarily in the Republic of Serbia if one of the minor's parents is a Serbian national or a foreigner who has been granted permanent residence, as well as if a foreigner originates from the Republic of Serbia, or if it is required by humanitarian reasons, or if it is in the interest of the Republic of Serbia.